-Employees shall be provided with a copy of the disciplinary policy, have read, and understand the requirements in the policy.
+Employees shall be provided with a copy of the disciplinary policy and shall read and understand the requirements in the policy.

-NREL shall be notified in writing when an employee is disciplined, and the action taken.
+NREL shall be notified in writing when an employee is disciplined and the action is taken.

-- CFR Part 851 Appendix A-Worker Safety and Health Functional Areas - CFR Part 851 Worker Safety and Health Program.
+- 10 CFR Part 851 Appendix A, Worker Safety and Health Functional Areas - 10 CFR Part 851, Worker Safety and Health Program

-National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Construction Environment, Safety, & Health Manual 1/01/2024 Version 7
+National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Service and Maintenance Subcontractor Environment, Safety and Health Manual 08/01/2024 Version 1

-6 Occupational Medicine
+5 Occupational Medicine

-The requirements of this section apply to all construction subcontractors and lower-tier subcontractors (hereafter referred to as "subcontractor") performing construction activities on NREL sites if either of the following two criteria apply:
+The requirements of this section apply to all subcontractors and lower-tier subcontractors (hereafter referred to as "subcontractors") performing construction activities on NREL sites if either of the following criteria apply:

-- The subcontractor's workers are on site for more than 30 days in a 12-month period - The subcontractor's workers on site are enrolled for any length of time in a medical or exposure monitoring program required by any rule or other obligation (e.g., OSHA, hearing conservation, respiratory protection, and silica exposure).
+- The subcontractor's workers are on-site for more than 30 days in a 12-month period. - The subcontractor's workers on-site are enrolled for any length of time in a medical or exposure monitoring program required by any rule or other obligation (e.g., OSHA, hearing conservation, respiratory protection, and silica exposure).

-The subcontractor shall establish and provide comprehensive occupational medicine services to workers on the site as required in Appendix A.8. of 10 CFR Part 851-Worker Safety and Health Program.
+The subcontractor shall establish and provide comprehensive occupational medicine services to workers on the site as required by:

-- CFR Part 851 Appendix A-Worker Safety and Health Functional Areas - CFR Part 851 Worker Safety and Health Program - Executive Order 13335 Incentives for the Use of Health Information Technology - CFR 712.38(b)(2) Maintenance of medical records - USC Sec.
-552a.
-Records maintained on individuals - CFR Part 1008 Records maintained on individuals - 29 CFR 1910.1020 Access to employee exposure and medical records - 42 USC Sec.
-7384 Energy Employees Occupational Illness Compensation Program Act.
+- 10 CFR Part 851, Appendix A, Worker Safety and Health Functional Areas - 10 CFR Part 851, Worker Safety and Health Program - Executive Order 13335, Incentives for the Use of Health Information Technology - 10 CFR 712.38(b)(2), Maintenance of Medical Records - USC Sec.
+552a, Records Maintained on Individuals - 10 CFR Part 1008, Records Maintained on Individuals - 29 CFR Part 1910.1020, Access to Employee Exposure and Medical Records - 42 USC Sec.
+7384, Energy Employees Occupational Illness Compensation Program Act.

-Where applicable, NREL requires subcontractors to submit health and safety plans that document compliance with the occupational medicine provisions contained in Appendix A.8. to 10 CFR Part 851-Worker Safety and Health Program.
+Where applicable, NREL requires subcontractors to submit health and safety plans that document compliance with the occupational medicine provisions contained in Appendix A.8. to 10 CFR Part 851, Worker Safety and Health Program.

-The occupational medicine requirements in 10 CFR Part 851 are unfamiliar to many subcontractors and "flowing down," or transferring the responsibility for compliance with these requirements to lower-tier subcontractors is irregular and generally tends to lack proper oversight to ensure high quality compliance.
-Further, subcontractors may fail to inform occupational medicine services providers of their responsibilities specified in 10 CFR Part 851-Worker Safety and Health Program, which is a regulation unique to DOE sites and applicable at NREL.
+The occupational medicine requirements in 10 CFR Part 851 are unfamiliar to many subcontractors, and "flowing down," or transferring the responsibility for compliance with these requirements to lower-tier subcontractors, is irregular and tends to lack proper oversight to ensure high-quality compliance.
+Further, subcontractors may fail to inform occupational medicine services providers of their responsibilities specified in 10 CFR Part 851, which is a regulation unique to DOE sites and applicable at NREL.

-National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Construction Environment, Safety, & Health Manual 1/01/2024 Version 7
+National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Service and Maintenance Subcontractor Environment, Safety and Health Manual 08/01/2024 Version 1

-The subcontractor is responsible for compliance with Appendix A.8. of 10 CFR Part 851 Worker Safety and Health Program, including the accurate and timely flow down of these requirements to all lower-tier subcontractors and for insuring all lower-tier subcontractors comply with these requirements.
+The subcontractor is responsible for complying with Appendix A.8. of 10 CFR Part 851, Worker Safety and Health Program, including the accurate and timely flow of these requirements to all lower-tier subcontractors, and for ensuring all lower-tier subcontractors comply with these requirements.

-- The subcontractor is responsible for providing their occupational medicine services providers access to worksite hazard information. - The subcontractor is responsible for coordinating with the NREL ESHQ POC and providing their occupational medicine services provider with access to the following: - Current information about actual or potential work-related site hazards (chemical, radiological, physical, biological, or ergonomic) - o Employee job-task and hazard analysis information, including essential job functions - o Actual or potential work-site exposures of each employee - o Personnel actions resulting in a change of job functions, hazards, or exposures. - Subcontractors shall notify their occupational medicine services providers when an employee has been absent because of an injury or illness for more than five consecutive workdays (or an equivalent time for those individuals on an alternative work schedule).
+- The subcontractor is responsible for providing their occupational medicine services providers access to worksite hazard information. - The subcontractor is responsible for coordinating with the NREL ESHQ POC and providing their occupational medicine services provider with access to the following: - Current information about actual or potential work-related site hazards (chemical, radiological, physical, biological, or ergonomic) - o Employee job-task and hazard analysis information, including essential job functions - o Actual or potential worksite exposures of each employee - o Personnel actions resulting in a change of job functions, hazards, or exposures. - The subcontractor shall notify their occupational medicine services providers when an employee has been absent because of an injury or illness for more than five consecutive workdays (or an equivalent time for those individuals on an alternative work schedule).